640 South State StreetDover, Delaware 19901

 Be up and walking as much as possible soon after surgery.

 Gradually resume normal activities; this may take a few weeks.
-Ask your doctors when you can resume bathing, driving, working, and sexual activity.
+Ask your healthcare providers when you can resume bathing, driving, working, and sexual activity.
+Heavy lifting is generally restricted for 6 weeks after stomach surgery.

 Watch your wounds for any sign of swelling, redness, bleeding, or discharge.

-Let your doctor know about any increasing pain, chills or fever, or shortness of breath.
+Let your healthcare provider know about any increasing pain, chills or fever, or shortness of breath.

 Bayhealth is Southern Delaware’s healthcare leader with hospitals in Dover and in Milford.
 Bayhealth provides a wide range of medical services, including cardiovascular, cancer, orthopaedics and rehabilitation, pediatrics, respiratory care, sleep care, surgical weight loss and women’s services.